-(2) If $t(e_1)\neq t(e_2)$, then $e_1\cap e_2=\emptyset$.
-Moreover, there exists a positive vertex $v$ that is adjacent to all the other vertices of $\Gamma$.
-We may assume that $v\notin e_2$, so that the induced subgraph spanned by $v$ and $e_2$ is the graph described in Example \ref{ex:F4}, contradicting the assumption on $\mf a(\Gamma)$.
+(2) If $t(e_1)\neq t(e_2),$ then $e_1\cap e_2=\emptyset.$ Moreover, there exists a positive vertex $v$ that is adjacent to all the other vertices of $\Gamma.$ We may assume that $v\notin e_2,$ so that the induced subgraph spanned by $v$ and $e_2$ is the graph described in Example \ref{ex:F4}, contradicting the assumption on $\mf a(\Gamma).$

 Now assume that $\Gamma$ is a Droms mixed graph, and all directed edges in any connected component have a common origin.
 We argue by induction as usual.
-If $\Gamma$ is disconnected, by induction, $\mf a(\Gamma)$ is a free product of BK Lie algebras, and hence it is BK.
+If $\Gamma$ is disconnected, by induction, $\mf a(\Gamma)$ is a free product of Bloch-Kato Lie algebras, and hence it is Bloch-Kato.

-We can thus suppose that $\Gamma$ is connected, and hence there is a positive vertex $v$ that is central in $\Gamma$.
-Clearly, if $D\neq \emptyset$, then $v$ is the common origin of all the edges $e\in D$.
-Since $\Gamma$ is a special mixed graph, the graph $\Gamma_v$ induced by the vertices $\neq v$ is a disjoint union of a simple Droms graph and a discrete set of negative vertices, i.e., $\Gamma$ is obtained by attaching a star $\vec \Sigma_{n+1}$ at $v$ to the subgraph spanned by all the positive vertices.
-In view of Example \ref{ex:nonrigid}, we can assume that $\Gamma$ has a single negative vertex, and hence, by induction and Lemma \ref{lem:single-}, we deduce that $\mf a(\Gamma)$ is BK. \end{proof}
+We can thus suppose that $\Gamma$ is connected, and hence there is a positive vertex $v$ that is central in $\Gamma.$ Clearly, if $D\neq \emptyset,$ then $v$ is the common origin of all the edges $e\in D.$ Since $\Gamma$ is a special mixed graph, the graph $\Gamma_v$ induced by the vertices $\neq v$ is a disjoint union of a simple Droms graph and a discrete set of negative vertices, i.e., $\Gamma$ is obtained by attaching a star $\vec \Sigma_{n+1}$ at $v$ to the subgraph spanned by all the positive vertices.
+In view of Example \ref{ex:nonrigid}, we can assume that $\Gamma$ has a single negative vertex, and hence, by induction and Lemma \ref{lem:single-}, we deduce that $\mf a(\Gamma)$ is Bloch-Kato. \end{proof}

-\begin{exam} The graph $\Gamma$ with realization is obtained by taking the cone of the disjoint union of two simple Droms graphs (the fish-shaped graph $\Phi$, and the complete graph $K_4$ on $4$ vertices), and then attaching a directed star $\vec \Sigma_4$ to the tip of the cone, i.e., $\Gamma=\nabla(\Phi\sqcup K_4\sqcup 4N)$, where $4N$ is the discrete mixed graph consisting of four negative vertices.
-The associated T-RAAG Lie algebra over a field containing $\F_4$ is Bloch-Kato, and all of its standard subalgebras are T-RAAGs.
+\begin{exam} The graph $\Gamma$ with realization is obtained by taking the cone of the disjoint union of two simple Droms graphs (the fish-shaped graph $\Phi,$ and the complete graph $K_4$ on $4$ vertices), and then attaching a directed star $\vec \Sigma_4$ to the tip of the cone, i.e., $\Gamma=\nabla(\Phi\sqcup K_4\sqcup 4N),$ where $4N$ is the discrete mixed graph consisting of four negative vertices.
+The associated T-RAAG Lie algebra over a field of characteristic two is Bloch-Kato, and all of its standard subalgebras are T-RAAGs. \end{exam}